Shanthi Williams: Career

 She was awarded the Best Actress in a negative role by director K. Balachander for her performance in Thendral where she played Tamizharasu's mother.

 She has acted in many Tamil and Malayalam films as well as serials.

 Personal life

-Shanthi Williams was born at Coimbatore, Tamil Nadu to Malayali parents.
+Shanthi Williams was born at Coimbatore, Tamil Nadu to Malayali parents from Kannur,Kerala.
 She married a Malayali cameraman J. Williams in 1979.
 They have 4 children.